ESXi host configuration and preparation checklist for ONTAP Select

 Ports 0 – 65535 (outbound traffic)

-For more information, see the Broadcom VMware vSphere documentation.
+For more information, refer to the Broadcom VMware vSphere documentation.

 -